Rickyc14/NOKIA-Analysis/README.md

 :arrow_right: Check out my other GitHub repository [Apple/Amazon/Google analysis](https://github.com/Rickyc14/Apple-Amazon-Google-Analysis.git) for a more in-depth exemplification of the datatable description used in this project.

+---
 <br><br>
 Founded in the mid-1800's, this Finnish Giant took Motorola's place at the end of the XX century and became the largest mobile phone manufacturer in the world.
-Despite its enormous growth, Nokia wasn't able to keep its market share when other huge companies like Apple started to innovate the way technology is used.<br><br>
+Despite its enormous growth, Nokia wasn't able to keep its market share when other huge companies like Apple and Amazon started innovating the way technology is used.<br>

+<br><br>
 The graph below illustrates Nokia's <strong>closing stock price</strong> throughout the years.
 ![alt text](data-plot/Rplot02.jpg "NOKIA1")